VIDA-NYU/openclean-core/docs/source/provenance.rst

 Register
 --------
-Additionally, the functionality is complemented by a GUI provided by openclean-notebook that allows users to register custom functions and apply it across datasets and versions seemlessly.
+Additionally, the functionality is complemented by a GUI provided by :ref:`notebook-extension` that allows users to register custom functions and apply it across datasets and versions seemlessly.
 A visual example of what this looks like is present in the :ref:`custom-func-ref` section.